OpenTelemetry in server-side SDKs

 We recommend enabling OpenTelemetry in LaunchDarkly server-side SDKs if you use LaunchDarkly’s Observability, Experimentation, or Guarded rollouts features, or if you use third-party observability tools that support the OpenTelemetry framework.

-Because OpenTelemetry is vendor- and tool-agnostic, you can reuse the instrumentation that may already exist in your code to create LaunchDarkly metrics without changing application code.
+Because OpenTelemetry is vendor- and tool-agnostic, you can reuse OpenTelemetry instrumentation that already exists in your code to create LaunchDarkly metrics without changing application code.

-OpenTelemetry traces generate LaunchDarkly metrics, which are available in the Experimentation and Guarded rollouts features.
+LaunchDarkly automatically generates metrics from certain OpenTelemetry traces, and these metrics are available in the Experimentation and Guarded rollouts features.
 Specifically, when LaunchDarkly receives OpenTelemetry trace data, it processes and converts this data into events that LaunchDarkly metrics track over time.
 When trace data contains spans that carry both metrics and feature flag evaluation events, LaunchDarkly correlates these and uses the result to power guarded rollouts.
-To learn more, read Metrics autogenerated from OpenTelemetry data.
+To learn more, read OpenTelemetry autogenerated metrics.

 To configure and send OpenTelemetry data to LaunchDarkly when you are using LaunchDarkly server-side SDKs: